 Update (2/28/2016): We would like to be a part of the solution and not a part of the problem.
-Below, are a collection of articles collected through the years regarding the stairs.
+Below is a collection of articles collected through the years regarding the stairs.
 We discourage people from attempting this hike while it is closed to the public.

 What you should know: